ltpitt/python-jupyter-language-translation/README.md

 ### Process Decoder Input
-Implement `process_decoder_input` by removing the last word id from each batch in `target_data` and concat the GO ID to the begining of each batch.
+Implemented `process_decoder_input` by removing the last word id from each batch in `target_data` and concat the GO ID to the begining of each batch.

 ```python